oreillymedia/presentation-template/README.md

 ## Working in Atlas

 Every "slide" in Atlas must be wrapped in a "chapter" section.
-You can organize your slides by putting each one in it's own file, or putting multipl "chapter" sections together in a single file.
+You can organize your slides by putting each one in its own file, or putting multipl "chapter" sections together in a single file.

 Each slide can can contain any kind of content, such as:

 * plain text
 * lists